PhilterPaper/Perl-PDF-Builder/README.md

 * Pod::Simple::XHTML (3.45 or higher, needed if using buildDoc.pl utility to create HTML documentation)
 * SVGPDF (0.087 or higher, needed if using SVG image functions)

-If an optional package is needed for cetain extended functionality, but not installed, sometimes PDF::Builder will be able to fall back to built-in partial functionality (TIFF and PNG images), but other times will fail.
+If an optional package is needed for certain extended functionality, but not installed, sometimes PDF::Builder will be able to fall back to built-in partial functionality (TIFF and PNG images), but other times will fail.
 After installing the missing package, you